Do you want to know the best camera settings for night photography? Then you’re in the right place.

 Read More: Introduction to Aperture in Landscape Photography

-Night photography is in many ways the opposite of regular landscape photography.
+As you’re coming to learn, night photography is, in many ways, the opposite of regular landscape photography.
 During the daytime, a low ISO is preferred due to less noise and grain.
 During the night, however, it’s often pitch black and using the same settings as in the daytime will result in, you guessed it, pitch-black images.

 That’s why we need to make some compromises.